 7. Tiebreakers: Tiebreakers at 6-6 should be played to 7, win by 2.
 The super tiebreak, after you have split sets, should be played to 10, win by 2.
 They should be played in the traditional format with the first server serves 1 point, and after that, each player serves 2 points.

 8. Parents/spectators: Under no circumstances should parents be on the court or coaching players in any way.
 If both players agree, spectators may be allowed on the court benches but may have no interaction with the players.

-10. Coaching: No coaching is allowed during Universal Tennis Flex Leagues at any time during a match, including if players split sets.
+10. Coaching: No coaching is allowed during UTR Sports Tennis Flex Leagues at any time during a match, including if players split sets.

 11. Hindrance: If there is a hindrance caused by a player (hat falls off, ball falls out of pocket, etc) there will be one replay of the point.
 After the second offense, the point goes to the opposing player.
 If there is any sort of hindrance from outside the court (ball from another court rolls in), please redo that point.

 12. Filming: Filming of matches is allowed only if you have obtained written permission from your opponent in advance.

 13. Canceling Matches: If you are canceling a match more than 24 hours in advance and cannot play it later in the session, you may simply leave the match score blank.